 In some of these situations, we reserve the discretion to provide a remedy.
-Right of refusal for the return, cancellation or exchange of products is at the discretion of Videocraft Australia Pty Ltd, except where the Competition and Consumer Act 2010 of Australia makes allowance.
-A restocking fee of up to 25% may apply to returned goods if they are returned in a resellable condition and only after inspection by Videocraft Australia.
+Right of refusal for the return, cancellation or exchange of products is at the discretion of Videocraft Equipment Pty Ltd, except where the Competition and Consumer Act 2010 of Australia makes allowance.
+A restocking fee of up to 25% may apply to returned goods if they are returned in a resellable condition and only after inspection by Videocraft Equipment.
 Where a manufacturer offers a money back guarantee, this will normally involve you sending the product back directly to the manufacturer, who will process the refund themselves.

 Many businesses & Customers confuse change-of-mind refunds and refunds required by law.
 Change-of-mind refunds cover those situations where customers return goods because they do not fit, they have had a change of heart, or want to exchange a present they've received.
-Note that there is NO implied warranty of merchantability or fitness for a particular purpose on any item sold by Videocraft Australia Pty Ltd.
+Note that there is NO implied warranty of merchantability or fitness for a particular purpose on any item sold by Videocraft Equipment Pty Ltd.

 The law does not require a business to provide a refund in these circumstances.
-Since change-of-mind refunds are voluntary, Videocraft Australia WILL NOT refund any Monies on Sales, laybys, or Deposits on Reserved or Pre-Ordered Stock after 7 days.
+Since change-of-mind refunds are voluntary, Videocraft Equipment WILL NOT refund any Monies on Sales, laybys, or Deposits on Reserved or Pre-Ordered Stock after 7 days.